 Make this your own.
 Adapt it to fit your personality and passions.
 I like to use a mix of music, story, and child-led interaction.
 I also find freedom in switching it up if the kids need it, so I always have a song, game or activity in my back pocket in case we need to shift the energy.

 I like to use a Bluetooth speaker and playlists that are all set to go on my phone to provide the music for each class.
+Click the link below to hear our new song!

 Have friends take and post pictures to the Facebook group.
 This always adds to the fun.